ibm-cloud-docs/Cloudant/api/authentication.md

 -->

-### Example including basic authentication credentials in a request, by using Python
+See the following example that includes basic authentication credentials in a request by using Python

 ```python
 import cloudant